Aiven-Open/klaw-docs/docs/Concepts/promotion.md

 4. Configure the number of **Partitions** and **Replication factor** for the higher environment in the dropdowns provided.
 5. Confirm the promotion to the next environment by selecting **Submit Promotion to \[Next Environment\]**
-6. A Topic request is now created for team members to review and approve under **Approvals**.
+6. A topic request is now created for team members to review and approve under **Approvals**.

 ## Schema promotion